whatisnuclear/website/fast-reactor.md

-weight as neutrons, conservation of momentum and energy tell us that a neutron striking a hydrogen atom can slow down all the way from super fast to zero in one collision (imagine a billiard ball striking a stationary one), so water coolant is very good at slowing fast neutrons down to thermal energies.
+weight as neutrons, conservation of momentum and energy tell us that a neutron striking a hydrogen atom can slow down all the way from super fast to zero in one collision (imagine a billiard ball striking a stationary one), so water coolant is very good at slowing fast neutrons down to slower (thermal) energies.
 If you want to keep your neutrons moving quickly, you don&rsquo;t want any small atoms around, so you choose a heavier coolant, like sodium (imagine a billiard ball striking a bowling ball).
 So to make a fast reactor, just take all the small atoms out.
 Some fast reactors use oxide